sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 5. In the sidebar, select the **Catalog** link, and verify that the **products** table has been created in the default database schema (which is unsurprisingly named **default**).
 It's possible to use Spark code to create custom database schemas and a schema of relational tables that data analysts can use to explore data and generate analytical reports.

-<validation step="ff89d27a-7f48-4720-8b81-36b2ae489171" />

-  **Congratulations** on completing the lab!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
 > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
+If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

+<validation step="ff89d27a-7f48-4720-8b81-36b2ae489171" />

 ## Summary